ikitof/Project-python-for-data-analysis_spam_DIA7/README.md

 # Notebook
 This notebook contains a data visualisation part, three different sklearn algorithms applied to the dataset to predict classification.
 A Keras Sequential Neural Network and a mixed solution between ANN and RTF with an accuracy of 96%.

+# Powerpoint Presentation
+This powerpoint essentialy is a README, you'll understand our thought process and what we did in detail.
 Thank you for your time.